Preference-based Centrality and Ranking in General Metric Spaces: Method

-where $\hat p_{ij}$ denotes an empirical estimator of $p_F(x_i,x_j)$.
-As in the population case, the objective is invariant under global shifts of $\btheta$, and we impose the centering constraint $\mathbf 1^\top\btheta=0$.
-The estimator is defined as
+As in the population case, the empirical objective depends only on score differences and is therefore invariant under global shifts of $\btheta$.
+We impose the centering constraint $\mathbf 1^\top\btheta=0$ to ensure identifiability and define the M-estimator

+The objective is convex in $\btheta$, and strictly convex on $\Theta_n$ under mild connectivity conditions on the comparison graph induced by $\widehat{\mathbf P}$, ensuring uniqueness of the solution.
+We compute $\widehat\btheta$ using projected first-order optimization; Algorithm~\ref{al:GD-CORE} summarizes the procedure.
+For faster optimization of \eqref{eq:emp-problem}, we also implement a quasi-Newton solver based on L-BFGS-B updates (Supplementary Section~S.2).